 Sheaf & Ink is proud to enter into paid partnerships with authors, publishing professionals, and creative entrepreneurs to offer polished and creative promotional options to fit your budget needs.
-These promotional options include (but are not limited to) sponsored posts, short & long-term advertising, cover reveals, author interviews, giveaways, and any additional collaborations.
+These promotional options include (but are not limited to) sponsored posts, book features, short & long-term advertising, cover reveals, author interviews, giveaways, and any additional collaborations.

 As of August 1 2021, Sheaf & Ink fees are as follows:

 - Book or Bookish Product Feature: $45 USD

 - Giveaway: $50 USD